tsobe/lobiani/README.md

 - As a courier I want to update delivery status so that customers see the progress

 # Development process roadmap
-Monolith-first approach will be used where initially entire application will be delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices
+Monolith-first approach will be used where initially entire backend system is delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices.
+There's gonna be a separate deployment unit for frontend (SPA).

 ## Milestones
 ### Milestone 1 objectives